elixir-lang/elixir/lib/elixir/pages/Naming Conventions.md

 Examples: `Kernel.length/1`, `String.length/1`

-In other words, `size` functions will take the same amount of time whether the data structure is tiny or huge. `length` functions will take more time as the data structure grows in size.
+In other words, functions using the word "size" in its name will take the same amount of time whether the data structure is tiny or huge.
+Conversely, functions having "length" in its name will take more time as the data structure grows in size.